Iraq’s KRG calls for efforts to stop YPG from exploiting foreign aid

 A Peshmerga soldier was killed in a firefight with PKK terrorists in northern Duhok.
 The incident occurred when PKK terrorists traveling in a vehicle refused to stop at a checkpoint manned by Peshmerga forces in the Amedi district.

+British Consul-General in Irbil James Thornton took to Twitter to express his condolences to the family of the soldier killed by the PKK.

+"The PKK is a terrorist organisation that should not be present in the KRI (KRG)," he said.

-The Iraqi central government and the Kurdistan Regional Government (KRG) recently deployed some 6,000 security forces near the Sinjar area in a blow to the PKK terrorist group and the Iranian-backed Hashd al-Shaabi (Popular Mobilization Front - PMF) militants.
+The Iraqi central government and the KRG recently deployed some 6,000 security forces near the Sinjar area in a blow to the PKK terrorist group and the Iranian-backed Hashd al-Shaabi (Popular Mobilization Front - PMF) militants.

 The Baghdad and Irbil administrations took the first step to eliminate the presence of PKK terrorists from the area where they established a second quasi-base beside their main headquarters in the Qandil mountains in northern Iraq.